kpreisser/TaskDialog/README.md

         icon: TaskDialogIcon.Information);
 ```

-Show a dialog with custom buttons and a marquee progress bar:
+Show a dialog with command links and a marquee progress bar:
 ```c#
     TaskDialog dialog = new TaskDialog() {
         MainInstruction = "Hi there!",